peeriq/cashflow-challenge/README.md

 There are only a couple front end requirements:

-* Your Frontend code must call the Backend that you've built.
+* Your Frontend code **must** call the Backend that you've built in order to run the calculation, e.g., the input page will make a call to the Backend which will receive the call, process the request and output the result.
+The Frontend will receive this result and render the page appropriately.
 (For this reason, it's suggested that you tackle building the Backend first.)
 * Term must be <= 30 years.
 Build a safeguard or input check to prevent users from entering data that is out of bounds.
 A message box or modal is a good way to notify the user of an error.